-- Favourable political and social climate: all the collective bargaining which took place in the past bears the testimony to the fact that favourable political and social climate is the prerequisite of collective bargaining.
+- Favourable political and social climate: all the collective bargaining which took place in the past bears testimony to the fact that a favourable political and social climate is the prerequisite of collective bargaining.
 The reason for the same is quite obvious as almost all the trade unions in India subscribe to one or the other political view and therefore, trade unions usually favour the employees not on the basis of the merit of the issues they raise but on the basis of their political considerations.

 - Continuous dialogue: the dialogue between the employer and the workers may sometimes end up without any fruitful negotiation or there may arise a bargaining impasse, in such a case the free flow of dialogue between the employer and employee should not be stopped and sometimes keeping aside the bone of contention helps bring up a better solution.

 - To provide an opportunity for the workers to voice their complaints and grievances regarding the working conditions.

 - To pave the way for the employer and workers to reach an amicable solution peacefully without having any ill will towards one another.